Randolph B. Marcy: Legacy

 Fort Marcy Park in McLean, Virginia, was named for General Marcy.

 A species of garter snake, Thamnophis marcianus, is named in his honor.

 Texas Historical Commission Sites

-During the twentieth century, United States Army Randolph Barnes Marcy received numerous historical markers by the Texas Historical Commission recognizing the Marcy Trail prairie routes through Indian Territory and Texas while establishing the Fort Smith - Santa Fe Trail of 1849.
+During the twentieth century, numerous historical markers were placed by the Texas Historical Commission recognizing the Marcy Trail prairie routes through Indian Territory and Texas while establishing the Fort Smith - Santa Fe Trail of 1849.